 Orange City, FL 32763.

-More outdoor adventures are available these great beaches near Orlando:
+More outdoor adventures are available at these great beaches near Orlando:

 This article is original, produced exclusively for our readers and protected by U.S. Copyright law.
 Any use or re-publication without written permission is against the law.